MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api_environment_settings.md

 }
 ```

-If a previously assigned group no longer exists in Microsoft Entra ID graph:
+If a previously assigned group no longer exists in Azure AD graph:

 ```
 {